Q: We receive an increasing number of invoices via email as attachments, do we have to print these and then scan – it sounds like a lot of work?

 Q: What about recognition rates, how many invoices need manual corrections?

 There can be a large variance in recognition rates and this is largely down to factors such as whether header (i.e. supplier, PO number, invoice number, total net etc) or lines (description, unit cost, number of units, net cost of line etc) are required.
-Typically rates of 80 – 90% are common.
+Typically rates of 90% + are common.
 The knowledge database always improves the recognition rates from the initial free-form recognition methods.
+FIS/fci uses a form of machine learning – becoming more accurate at reading data as the number of invoices increases.

 Q: This sounds good but some invoices are in handwriting, how does the system cope?